serverless/serverless-plugin-log-retention/README.md

   name: aws

 custom:
+  serverless-plugin-log-retention:
     logRetentionInDays: 30 # used to set a global value for all functions

 functions:
   function1: